velcrine/galgodas/README.md

 and decent lectures before taking each step

 ## inspiration
-this effort was made under a workshop instigated by professor @mohit-baliyan to init the confidence among his CS students for the ability to render every standard ds and frequently used algorithms in general life coding.
+this effort was made under a workshop instigated by mathematician @mohit-baliyan to init the confidence among his CS students for the ability to render every standard ds and frequently used algorithms in general life coding.